volnt/NextRace/README.md

 * Refresh the stored races

 I would like to add some functionnalities but the fact that it is much slower than the native app demotivates me.

+# Run

+You can't just open the index.html in your browser, you have to launch a HTTP server for the app to work.

+For example `python -m SimpleHTTPServer` should launch an HTTP server on http://localhost:8000.